netzbegruenung/keycloak-mfa-plugins/docs/App Authenticator.md

 -   `400 Bad Request` Missing or invalid request parameters.
 This includes:
     -   parsing of the JWT failed (invalid format)
-    -   the `signature`header has a wrong format
+    -   the `x-signature` header has a wrong format
 -   `401 Unauthorized`
-    -   The `signature`header is missing or signature verification failed
+    -   The `x-signature` header is missing or signature verification failed
     -   The required JWT in query parameter `key` is expired or verification of the JWT failed in any other form (missing claims, invalid signature)
--   `409 Precondition Failed` The referenced key (device ID) in the request signature does not exist
+-   `409 Precondition Failed` The referenced key (authenticator ID) in the request signature does not exist

 ## Development Notes